avanthikagithub/freshersbatch-oct16/README.txt

-This is Assignment directory of the scetion 2
+This is Assignment directory of the scetion 3 js.
-The second change of the file.
-The assignment is ready.